msramalho/Teach-Me-Quantum/Week 5 - Quantum Algorithms/README.md

  * Deutsch's Problem Formulation
  * Deutsch's Algorithm
  * Deutsch-Jozsa Algorithm
- * Deutsch/Deutsch-Jozsa in QISKit
+ * Deutsch/Deutsch-Jozsa in Qiskit

 # Exercises
  * Pen and paper verificatio of the math in the description of Deutsch's Algorithm [slides](slides.pdf)
- * [Jupyter notebook with exercises](exercises/w5_01.ipynb): implementing Deutsch's Algorithm in QISKit
+ * [Jupyter notebook with exercises](exercises/w5_01.ipynb): implementing Deutsch's Algorithm in Qiskit
  * [Jupyter notebook with solutions](exercises/w5_01_s.ipynb)

 ## Resources